 A Look Back at Famous Inflationary Periods Throughout History

 If inflation continues to rise, it could rival these famous inflationary periods throughout history.
-But as bad as inflation seems today, we aren’t there yet.
+However, as bad as inflation and looming tariffs seem today, it isn’t quite that bad… yet.
 Indeed, several periods of inflation have been worse.
-With the fed starting to inch up interest rates, we can hope for a reprieve — and a chance to avoid the worst possible effects of an unstable economy.
+With the Fed starting to inch up interest rates, everyone can hope for a reprieve — and a chance to avoid the worst possible effects of an unstable economy.

 1770s: Revolutionary War